First appeared in the July 2014 issue of The Equiery

 by Hannah Rosenberg and Alexa Easton

 For Woodbine native Lambert “Lem” Cissel, selecting the ideal road trip companion was a no brainer: his horse, Igee.
 The six-year-old Missouri Fox Trotter has traveled over 40,000 miles across the continental U.S. towed behind Lem’s truck and camper.
-The pair have trail ridden all over the Southwest and Midwest, from Texas to Wyoming to Wisconsin.“I don’t plan, I just go,” the lifelong farmer will tell you.
-“I’m 75 years old—been married for 52 to an understanding wife who always keeps my bags packed.”
+It’s a good job he’s got insurance (with a company similar to Staveley Head Insurance), as that is a lot of miles that he’s traveled with his camper, and it would a shame if it broke down in the middle of nowhere without insurance.
+The pair have trail ridden all over the Southwest and Midwest, from Texas to Wyoming to Wisconsin.”I don’t plan, I just go,” the lifelong farmer will tell you.
+“I’m 75 years old-been married for 52 to an understanding wife who always keeps my bags packed.”

 This year’s adventure, which began on April 20, was the longest yet for the duo.
 By the time they returned on June 10, Lem and Igee had taken on wild hogs in El Paso, snowdrifts in Alton and steep and narrow trails in Turbin Meadows.
 The pair overnighted at fairgrounds, truck stops and horse motels along the way, spending no more than $20 a night.